-The HEI fosters a digital culture and implements and monitors a digital strategy supporting innovation and entrepreneurship.
+The HEI fosters a digital culture and implements and monitors a digital strategy supporting innovation and entrepreneurship

-Fostering a digital culture which supports innovation and entrepreneurship requires a whole institution approach based on strong leadership and a holistic, well-designed and integrated strategy.
 The foundations of a digital culture need to be built on shared values, which are understood and embraced by all higher education stakeholders.
 The strategy needs to consider technologies as a key enabler for all institutional processes and activities, and its implementation needs to be done through clear actions and accountability achieved through monitoring and evaluation.

 The first step in the establishment of a digital culture is to have commitment and vision from the leadership.
 Commitment and vision from leadership engenders active engagement from staff, students and the wider stakeholder community.
 Creating the vision and the values of a digital culture is a shared responsibility.
 The most important aspect of this first step is to set the mindset, communicate the benefits and establish buy-in for digitisation.
 These then lead to the formulation of well-defined shared goals, from which strategy, action planning, monitoring and evaluation can flow.